Dellino Family Law Group

 • Domestic violence and safety: If abuse is part of your situation, we take quick action to protect you and your children.

 You do not have to figure everything out alone.
-We will walk through each issue with you, step by step, and build a plan that aligns with your goals.
+We walk through each issue with you, step by step, and build a plan that aligns with your goals.
+We customize all of our recommendations and strategies to the specific circumstances you are facing.

 We Have Resources to Support You

-At Dellino Family Law, we believe that knowledge is power.
-That is why we offer monthly meetups focused on the dos and don’ts of separation and divorce.
-These sessions are open to anyone who wants to learn more about the process in a safe, welcoming space.
+We also provide various resources.
+We offer community events, support groups, and practical tools to help you understand your rights and responsibilities during and after divorce.
+We believe that knowledge is power and invite you to join our free meetup group focused on the dos and don’ts of separation and divorce.
+Sessions are open to anyone who wants to learn about the process in a safe, welcoming space.

 Whether you are managing parenting plans, financial questions, or emotional transitions, we want you to feel confident and informed as you manage this major life change.
 Divorce affects more than your legal status.
-We are here to support your full journey forward.
+We are here to support you throughout your entire journey.

 Redmond Divorces Involving Complex Finances or High Assets

 Redmond, Washington, is home to many professionals and tech workers.
+These professionals often receive unique benefits and compensatory packages that can be challenging to navigate in a divorce.
 We frequently work with clients who have complicated financial concerns, such as:

 • Stock options and restricted stock units (RSUs)